isabella232/OctoStyle/_pages/republishing-to-dev-to.md

 1. Remove or change hints, warnings, error, and success callouts.

-   Posts on octopus.com which make use of any of the following callouts won't work on dev.to:
+   Posts on octopus.com which make use of any of the following callouts won’t work on dev.to:
    - hint
    - warning
    - error